sniang/solenoid.py/README.md

     - figsize: (float,float) — to determine the size of the figure
     - nb_points: int — number of points of evaluation on each axis
     - color: string — color of the arrows
-    - markTile: boolean — To diplay the position of the tiles
+    - markLoop: boolean — To diplay the position of the loops

 * Returns
     - fig: matplotlib.pyplot.figure — the figure